-There are several factors contributing to the increasing complexity of patch management in 2020.
+There are several factors contributing to the increasing complexity of patch management.

 - Automation.
 Increasing software orchestration means many computer systems and processes have become automated, including their configurations and management.
 This makes life easier for IT teams, and for the most part increases security and keeps systems performing at a much higher level than when manual monitoring and management takes place.
 However, this also means the software you use to manage all the other software needs to be high-quality.

 The key thing to understand about orchestration is these processes are designed with a business goal in mind, not simply automation.
 So, the process needs to align with business needs and aims.
 This complicates the role of patch management—a critical yet potentially intrusive process, as applying an urgent patch could mean interrupting service uptime.

 - Containers.
 Virtual machines and cloud services are used more and more as part of enterprise IT infrastructure, and in many cases, applications are run inside containers.
 Containers facilitate the movement of software or applications from one device or environment to another.
 This is similar to the use of a virtual machine; however, containers have much larger functionality.
 This makes them more useful in many cases, but also means their attack surface is increased.
 As a result, having patches to work effectively with container-based systems and applications is vital.